pfeuh/scriptYourPanel/readme.md

 The main problem for me was to create texts in 4 directions with the 3 anchors start, middle & end.
 It's now fixed.

-As leds and buttons of front pannel I want to lasercut are on a pcb, I had to design this pcb in inches, that's why this library works not so bad in inches.